Dynamical billiards: Dispersing and semi-dispersing billiards

-Lorentz gas, aka Sinai billiard
+Lorentz gas, a.k.a.
+Sinai billiard

 The table of the Lorentz gas (also known as Sinai billiard) is a square with a disk removed from its center; the table is flat, having no curvature.
 The billiard arises from studying the behavior of two interacting disks bouncing inside a square, reflecting off the boundaries of the square and off each other.
 By eliminating the center of mass as a configuration variable, the dynamics of two interacting disks reduces to the dynamics in the Sinai billiard.

 The billiard was introduced by Yakov G. Sinai as an example of an interacting Hamiltonian system that displays physical thermodynamic properties: almost all (up to a measure zero) of its possible trajectories are ergodic and it has a positive Lyapunov exponent.

 Sinai's great achievement with this model was to show that the classical Boltzmann–Gibbs ensemble for an ideal gas is essentially the maximally chaotic Hadamard billiards.

+Bouncing ball billiard

+A particle is subject to a constant force (e.g. the gravity of the Earth) and scatters inelastically on a periodically corrugated vibrating floor.
+When the floor is made of arc or circles - in a certain intervall of frequencies - one can give a semi-analytic estimates to the rate of exponential separation of the trajectories.